GiMoney/cs1302-arcade/REFLECTION.md

 click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

+## TUE 2019-04-30 @ 10:30 PM EST

+ 1. **DONE:** We have gotten a lot of work done and just need to do more in Space Invaders and a little more to complete 2048.
+We also implemented the starting screen that shows the two buttons to swap between scenes.
+Specifically with each game, Space Invaders has some progress with all the assets and the monsters and how the general layout of the game is.
+In 2048, the game moves and merges around perfectly (except for some minor problems).

+ 2. **TODO:** For 2048, we need to finish up implementing the high score, win and lose conditions, and general improvement when running it with threads.
+For Space Invaders, we have to complete the movement, finish up hit detection with bullets, and bug fixes.
+Also need to beautify the main screen to be more presentable.

+ 3. **PROB:** Gi is still having trouble moving the monsters and fixing up the bullet and hit detection for the bullets.
+Kyle is trying to deal with "empty moves" in 2048 when an illegal move spawns another random tile.
+Overall peformance needs to improve also.

 ## TUE 2019-04-23 @ 10:10 PM EST

  1. **DONE:** We got a bit of work done mainly on 2048 and space invaders.
 Kyle managed to combine and merge